Nigel Stafford-Clark

 Nigel Stafford-Clark (born 12 June 1948) is a British film and television producer, a three-time BAFTA winner and the owner of Deep Indigo Productions.
 He is best known as the producer of Warriors, The Way We Live Now, Bleak House, and The Passion, which were broadcast by the BBC.

 Early life and education

-The brother of theatre director Max Stafford-Clark, Nigel was educated at Felsted and Trinity College, Cambridge.
+The son of distinguished psychiatrist David Stafford-Clark and brother of theatre director Max Stafford-Clark, Nigel was educated at Felsted and Trinity College, Cambridge.

 Career

 He worked in advertising and in sponsored documentaries before becoming a commercials producer at Moving Picture Company (MPC).

 In the buildup to the launch of Channel 4 in November 1982, he formed MPC's programme department, executive producing a number of documentary series for the new channel, including one of its earliest hits Tom Keating on Painters.
 He also produced several television films for the Film on Four strand, including Last Day of Summer, written by Ian McEwan from his own short story, and The House, the debut drama from writer-director and People Show alumnus Mike Figgis.
 He moved on to feature films in the mid-80s, including The Assam Garden, in which Deborah Kerr gave a highly acclaimed performance in what would be her last feature, and Stormy Monday, starring Melanie Griffith, Tommy Lee Jones, Sting and Sean Bean, in which Mike Figgis made an immediate impact as writer and director of his first.

 In 1988, Stafford-Clark moved to Zenith Productions, the independent drama production company whose feature film credits included Prick Up Your Ears, Wish You Were Here, Sid and Nancy and The Hit, and whose television productions included Inspector Morse and Hamish Macbeth.
 During his time there he produced a number of television and feature films, amongst them the highly controversial and award-winning Shoot to Kill (1990), the drama debut of documentary film-maker Peter Kosminsky, which told the story of the Stalker Inquiry in Northern Ireland.